Binsabbar/oracle-cloud-terraform/modules/instances/README.md

 # Assign Public IP to an instnace
 To attach public IP to any private IP created in this module, you have to do that in `public_ip` module.
 Refer to `public_ip` module for how to attach private IP to public IP.
 Using this module output, you can get the private ip OCID and use it in `public_ip` module.

+# Booting from an existing Boot Volume
+It is possible to boot a new instance from an existing boot volume using the `optionals` key in the `instances` map.
+If not set, a new boot volume will be created from scratch and used.
+In order to boot from an existing bootVolume set
+`instances[*].optionals.boot_volume_id` and `instances[*].optionals.boot_source_type = "bootVolume`.

 ## Limitations
 * Advance Configuration of the instance is not yet possible using this module.
 The only configuration acceptable are the ones defined in `variables.tf`.